sozalpasan1/scoobydoogame/Design.md

   * I ran out of creations but this is roughly what it should look like.
 The settings cog should be in the top right corner, and there shouldn't be those weird buttons on the far left and right.
 It should just be the Play and settings button.
   * !["image"](https://github.com/MiloMessinger/Sean-scoobydoogame/blob/main/image8.png?raw=true)
   * Map select could look something like this, but retaining the same spooky theme.

+  `What are the maps?
+Outlining how the maps are structured would really help me udnerstand the game.
+I personally would suggest an open sort of map with minimal dead ends, but it might be funny to add a few dead ends that might just catch someone.`